Believe it or not, taxes for bloggers are pretty straightforward and easy to manage.

 Personal expenses cannot be deducted unless they’re also clearly used for your business somehow.
 In this case, you can deduct part of it on your taxes.
 For instance, if you do most of your work at home, you may be able to deduct a portion of your utilities—and take a home office deduction if you have a dedicated space in your house where work is done.

-Here’s a starter list of the many expenses you can potentially write off on your taxes for bloggers:
+Here’s a starter list of the many blogger tax deductions (expenses) you can potentially write off on your blog taxes:

 - Advertising and other blog promotion-related expenses